kyverno/KDP/proposals/allow_policy_exception.md

 ### Possible User Stories

-**As a user, I want to be excepted from label tag rule for test.**
+**As a user, I want an exception from the latest tag rule for test.**

 **a.
 What policy blocks what resources/user?**

-The policy disables the user to use an image tag called `latest`.
+The policy blocks users from deploying an image tag called `latest`.

 ```yaml
 apiVersion: kyverno.io/v1